Ground source heat pump: Ground heat exchanger

 A vertical system consists of a number of boreholes some 50 to 400 ft deep fitted with U-shaped pipes through which a heat-carrying fluid that absorbs (or discharges) heat from (or to) the ground is circulated.
 Bore holes are spaced at least 5–6 m apart and the depth depends on ground and building characteristics.
 Alternatively, pipes may be integrated with the foundation piles used to support the building.
 Vertical systems rely on migration of heat from surrounding geology, unless recharged during the summer and at other times when surplus heat is available.

 Vertical systems are typically used where there is insufficient available land for a horizontal system.

-Pipe pairs in the hole are joined with a U-shaped cross connector at the bottom of the hole or comprises two small-diameter high-density polyethylene (HDPE) tubes thermally fused to form a U-shaped bend at the bottom.
-The space between the wall of the borehole and the U-shaped tubes is usually grouted completely with grouting material or, in some cases, partially filled with groundwater.
 For illustration, a detached house needing 10 kW (3 ton) of heating capacity might need three boreholes 80 to 110 m deep.